-When her first son died in 1807 she was allowed to move back to France because that would be better for the health of her other son Louis-Napoléon.
+When her first son died in 1807 she blamed the Dutch weather.
+Napoleon allowed her to move back to France because that would be better for the health of her other son Louis-Napoléon.

-However, when Napoleon Bonaparte married his new wife in 1810 she was forced to go back to the Netherlands since Napoleon did not think it would be appropriate to have the daughter of his first wife at court.
+When Napoleon Bonaparte divorced Josephine and married his new wife in 1810 Hortense was forced to go back to the Netherlands.
+Napoleon did not think it would be appropriate to have the daughter of his first wife at court.

 She only stayed until June 1810 when she went back to France again.
-King Lodewijk I left the Netherlands in 1810 since his brother emperor Naploleon forced him to abdicate as he would not follow his orders and was acting too much as an independent ruler.
+King Lodewijk I left the Netherlands in 1810 when his brother emperor Napoleon forced him to abdicate.
+Lodewijk would not follow Napoleon's orders and was acting too much as an independent ruler.

-In 1813, at the end of the empire of Napoleon, Willem Frederik van Oranje-Nassau came back to Amterdam from exile and proclaimed that the palace would be returned to the city of Amsterdam.
-As King William I he understood the neccessity to stay in Amsterdam for some time and he would use the Royal palace frequently.
+In 1813, at the end of the empire of Napoleon, Willem Frederik van Oranje-Nassau came back to Amterdam from exile.
+He proclaimed that the palace would be returned to the city of Amsterdam.
+As King William I he understood the necessity to stay in Amsterdam for some time and he would use the Royal palace frequently.

-His succesors however did not have that much interest in the palace and only used it on some official occasions.
-In 1935 the City of Amsterdam sold the palace for 10 million guilders to the state, who made it permanently available to the Dutch Royal family.
+His successors did not have that much interest in the palace and only used it on some official occasions.
+In 1935 the City of Amsterdam sold the palace for 10 million guilders to the state.
+They made it permanently available to the Dutch Royal family.

 Nowadays it is used for official occasions.
 On 30 April 2013 Her Majesty Queen Beatrix signed the Act of Abdication in the Moseszaal of the palace.
 Then the royal family appeared on the balcony of the Palace.